eeonaa/KrunkScript-Documentation/src/content/docs/global/utils.md

 description: Useful helper Functions available in KS
 ---

-The `UTILS` Global Object is a helper Object and provides very many useful helper Functions
+The `UTILS` Global Object is a helper Object that provides many useful utility Functions.

 ## Color Conversions